KRKE-monument-debate-ontology/MDO/theoretical-framework/statue-chosen.md

 <figure><img src="../.gitbook/assets/img_indro_montanelli_2.jpg" alt=""><figcaption></figcaption></figure>

 Indro Montanelli (Fucecchio, 1909 – Milano, 2001) was one of the most influential Italian journalists of the 20th century, as well as a prolific writer.
-Over the course of his career he collaborated with leading newspapers, and became a prominent figure at _Corriere della Sera,_ one of the most important newspaper in Italy.
-After leaving it over political disagreement, he founded and directed his own newspaper, _Il Giornale_.
+Over the course of his career he collaborated with leading newspapers, and became a prominent figure at _Corriere della Sera,_ one of the most important newspapers in Italy.
+After leaving it over political disagreements, he founded and directed his own newspaper, _Il Giornale_.
 He is remembered by many as a <mark style="color:$success;background-color:$success;">symbol of journalistic authority and intellectual freedom in Italy.</mark>

 Despite his relevance in Italian cultural life, Montanelli's legacy has been increasingly questioned.
-Critics point to his <mark style="color:$danger;background-color:$danger;">support of fascism in his early years, his involvement in Italian colonialism and his admitted sexual abuse of a 12 years old Eritrean girl during the occupation of Ethiopia.</mark>
+Critics point to his <mark style="color:$danger;background-color:$danger;">support of fascism in his early years, his involvement in Italian colonialism and his admitted sexual abuse of a 12-years-old Eritrean girl during the occupation of Ethiopia.</mark>

 Since 2012, the statue has been repeatedly vandalized by different groups, mainly feminists and LGBTQIA+ activists.
 Acts of protest have included paint attacks and graffiti.
 In 2020, following the global Black Lives Matter protests, the controversy over the statue and his figure intensified.